 MD and I have been traveling extensively lately, so I hadn’t really had the time yet to delve deeply into this study, but, fortunately, as it turns out, I didn’t have to.
 Others have done it for me.

-The Metabolism Society issued a press release on the paper to all its members.
+The Nutrition & Metabolism Society issued a press release on the paper to all its members.
 You can read it in full below:

 Researchers use mutant mice genetically engineered to be susceptible to heart disease to ‘prove’ carbohydrate restricted diets may harm arteries.